Download Report

 This also happens in the world of finance, where transactions can be counted more than once.
 For example, the cost of intermediate goods used to produce a finished product is included in both a company’s reporting and in a nation’s gross domestic product calculation.

 That said, some types of double counting can put your reputation at risk by undermining the environmental integrity and credibility of your company’s activities and reporting.
 In this chapter, we’ll delve deeper into the topic of double counting, paying close attention to when double counting is acceptable and when it’s not.
-While several different examples of double counting will be covered, they don’t represent the entire spectrum of possibilities.
+While several examples of double counting will be covered, they don’t represent the entire spectrum of possibilities.

 Acceptable vs. unacceptable double counting: understanding the difference